nwdong/camel-quartz/README.md

 - the proper Camel version to use can be found through spring initializr

 ## DemoRoute.java
-The class for Camel router
+The demo class for Camel quartz route

 ## src\main\resources\application.properties
 ```